NASA launches Orion crew capsule to test abort system

 The capsule was empty for the morning demo, which officials said appeared to be successful.

-Barely a minute after liftoff from Cape Canaveral Air Force Station, the abort motor fired, pulling the capsule from the booster about six miles (10 kilometers) up.
-The capsule continued upward another two miles (3 kilometers), then flipped to jettison the abort tower.
+Barely a minute after liftoff from Cape Canaveral Air Force Station, the abort motor fired, pulling the capsule from the booster about 6 miles (10 kilometers) up.
+The capsule continued upward another 2 miles (3 kilometers), then flipped to jettison the abort tower.

 NASA chose not to use parachutes to keep this test version of the capsule simple and thus save time, and so it crashed into the Atlantic at 300 mph (480 kph) as planned, the three-minute test complete.
 Twelve data recorders popped off in bright orange canisters before impact, for ocean retrieval.